Name Teardown: Why Sonos Is a Perfect Brand Name

 - Klipsch: Hard /k/ and /p/, more technical-sounding

-- Classical/Mediterranean associations: Cosmos, pathos, logos
+- Classical associations: Cosmos, pathos, logos

 - Operating system parallels: MacOS, iOS (suggesting a platform)